LinkedIn Guide

 source-webflow

-• Next, fill in the “Open Graph Description”.
-Here also you can reuse the meta description of your blog.
+• Next, fill in the “Open Graph Description.”
+You can also reuse your blog's meta description here.

-• Finally add a “Open Graph Image”, I would suggest using a cropped version of your blog’s banner/top image here.
+• Finally, add an “Open Graph Image.”
+I suggest using a cropped version of your blog’s banner/top image here.

-Of course, you can add in custom open graph titles/images if you want.
+Of course, you can add custom open graph titles/images if you want.

 1. Verify and save all the details, and you’re good to go!

-Steps to fix OG Meta Tags Using a HTML
+Steps to fix OG meta tags using an HTML

 If your website works with simple HTML pages and you’ve access to the code.
 Here’s what you need to do…